markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 4/10/2021 - added futher power management with CPUFriendDataProvider.kext per following reference:  https://github.com/fewtarius/CPUFriendFriend

 6/16/2021 - newest x99f8dM.rom bios has all the necessary modifications to support turbo-boot unlock for dual E5-2678-V3 CPU's, -75mv, -50 cache, -50 sys agent.
 It is no longer necessary to manually inject FFS driver into the EFI if you use this latest bios.
 Thanks to https://github.com/svobodin

+See Issues if you are trying to install earlier than Big Sur 11.3.
+Also, see Issues if you are using a different graphics card than mine.